wesnoth/wesnoth/projectfiles/CodeBlocks/README.txt

 README.txt

-(FIXME-GIT: These directions are slightly broken following the git transition and will need to be updated.)

 Compiling wesnoth on windows using CodeBlocks 10.05 (June 2011, development version 1.9.6+svn r49843,
 earlier source versions untested)
 updated: r50891, 2011-08-23
+updated: 19.06.2013, untested

 (Whenever you enter directories or names, you should do it by using the "..." button to the right of the field.)
-1. Get the source by downloading from from http://www.wesnoth.org/ or by using svn (if you know how to).
+1. Get the source by downloading from from http://www.wesnoth.org/ or by using git (if you know how to).
 The folder where you put the source is referred to as wesnoth_root/ in this README.
 2. Install CodeBlocks http://www.codeblocks.org/
 MinGw is not needed.
 CodeBlocks' installation folder is referred to as